changeworld/azure-docs.ja-jp/articles/active-directory-b2c/enable-authentication-angular-spa-app.md

     // Import the HTTP client.
     HttpClientModule,

-    // Initiate the MSAL library with the MSAL config object MsalModule.forRoot(new PublicClientApplication(msalConfig),
+    // Initiate the MSAL library with the MSAL configuration object MsalModule.forRoot(new PublicClientApplication(msalConfig),
       {
         // The routing guard configuration.